elee-tudublin/2022.PT.SSWD.3.4.supabase_api_client_sveltekit_complete/readme.md

-# Web API Client: Part 1 - display products
+# Web API SvelteKit Client: Part 1 - display products

 Enda Lee 2022

 ### Quick Start

-1. Make sure the `Server API` app is running on http://localhost:5001
-2. Download the start site from this repository.
+1. Download the start site from this repository.
-3. Open in VS Code (separate to the server API instance).
+2. Open in VS Code.
-4. In a terminal run `npm install`.
+3. In a terminal run `npm install`.
-5. Start the application using `npm run start`.
+4. Start the application using `npm run dev`.